 9. John Smith

-More John Smith
+10 questions for John Smith (opens in new tab)

 The Devonshire folk guitarist and singer has continued to tour his 2018 record Hummingbird throughout the last year.
 He also fulfilled his nerd dreams by appearing on That Pedal Show back in June in order to talk guitar nonsense.

 The Swedish guitarist had a big year in 2019, unveiling her first original material in October, with the sublime Last Time.
 It’s a nice way to mark the encroaching 10 year anniversary of her first post on YouTube.